 Treat your family to this perfectly roasted Sumac and Rosemary Crusted Lamb and fragrant Saffron Pistachio Pilaf.
 Perfect for a weekend or holiday dinner.

 We had a little taste of the Middle East this past weekend.
 Ro-Ri San took us to the Midtown Global Market in downtown Minneapolis.
 The market has fresh and prepared foods, restaurants, and arts and crafts from around the world.
-Our visit was centered around the Holy Land Grocery & Deli featuring Middle Eastern and Mediterranean foods.
-The setting is like a bazaar with groceries spilling onto the aisles.
+Our visit was centered around the deli featuring Middle Eastern and Mediterranean foods.
+The setting is bazaar-like with groceries spilling onto the aisles.